 The docking models were again generated with both HADDOCK and PyDock

 docking tools.
-The HADDOCK run resulted in 32 output con_gurations, which were
+The HADDOCK run resulted in 32 output configurations, which were

-_rst scrutinized using the Matrix view, using the initial V200-R300 amino acid pair.
+first scrutinized using the Matrix view, using the initial V200-R300 amino acid pair.

-This _rst selection step _ltered away only 8 models, leaving 24 models for further
+This first selection step filtered away only 8 models, leaving 24 models for further

 analysis.
-Then, we repeated the Matrix view _ltering using the second tightest
+Then, we repeated the Matrix view filtering using the second tightest

-amino acid contact in the crystal { the tyrosine 110 and arginine 302 (Figure 15b).
+amino acid contact in the crystal { tyrosine 110 and arginine 302} (Figure 15b).

-This _ltration resulted in 6 docking models.
+This filtration resulted in 6 docking models.
 The Contact-Zone lists of these models

 were compared with the original crystal structure (3EUH), resulting in an ordered

 list of the best models (Figure 16).
-The visual exploration con_rmed that the _rst
+The visual exploration confirmed that the first

-model from the Contact-Zone list _ts best to the original structure (Figure 17).
+model from the Contact-Zone list fit best to the original structure (Figure 17).

-The PyDock docking provided 100 models, which were analyzed in the same way

-as the HADDOCK models.
-The selection steps with the Matrix view resulted in 32
+PyDock docking provided 100 models, which were analysed similarly to the HADDOCK models.
+The selection steps with the Matrix view, including the first filtration step with the initial amino acid pair and the filtering with the second amino acid pair, resulted in 32

-and then 19 models, respectively.
+and 19 models, respectively.
 The Contact-Zone lists of these models were then

 compared with the original crystal structure.
-The models matching most closely
+The models most closely matching

-to the original crystal structure, detected using the Contact-Zone list, were then
+the original crystal structure, which was detected using the Contact-Zone list, were then

-visually explored in 3D using the Exploded view and the Open-Book view.
+visually explored in 3D using the Exploded and Open-Book views.
 This

-step revealed that the best _ve models from the list are very close to the original
+step revealed that the best five models from the list are very close to the original

-crystal, but none of them _ts precisely to the crystal structure.
+crystal, though none of them precisely fits the crystal structure.

-Here, we took the advantage of our testing set-up (using the tightest contacts between
+Here, we took the advantage of our testing setup (using the tightest contacts between

 the interacting amino acids) and altered the interaction distance parameter

 in the Matrix view for the selection procedure.
-All PyDOCK models were reevaluated
+All PyDOCK models were re-evaluated

-with the distance parameter set to 4 _A (compared to the previous 5 _A default
+with the distance parameter set to 4 Å (compared to the previous 5 Å default

 parameter settings).
-As expected, fewer con_gurations containing the V200-R300
+As expected, fewer configurations containing the V200-R300

-and Y110-R302 amino acid pairs were found within the 4 _A distance { the Matrix
+and Y110-R302 amino acid pairs were found within the 4 Å distance { the Matrix

-view selection steps resulted in 21 and 13 models, respectively.
+view selection steps resulted in 21 and 13 models, respectively}.
 However, the altered

-distance parameter also resulted in di_erent ranking of the con_gurations in the
+distance parameter also resulted in a different ranking of the configurations in the

 Furmanov_a et al. Page 13 of 26

 Contact-Zone lists.
-Figure 18 shows the comparison of the Contact-Zone lists of the
+Figure 18 shows the comparison of the Contact-Zone lists for the

-3EUH crystal structure computed with 5 _A and 4 _A distance parameter settings,

-respectively.
-It can be seen, that the decreased distance parameter eliminated several
+3EUH crystal structure computed with 5 Å and 4 Å distance parameter settings.
+It can be seen that the decreased distance parameter eliminated several

-amino acid pairs with the distance higher than 4 _A from the Contact-Zone
+amino acid pairs with distance greater than 4 Å from the crystal structure Contact-Zone

-list of the crystal structure.
+list.
 The eliminated pairs were not considered in the new

-Contact-Zone list ranking, where _ve models, the most similar to the crystal, were
+Contact-Zone list ranking, where five models, the most similar to the crystal, were

-selected again (Figure 19a).
-Four of these _ve models overlapped with the _ve best
+once again selected (Figure 19a).
+Four of these five models overlapped with the five best

-models detected with the previous system set-up, however, a new model with a
+models detected with the previous system set-up; however, a new model with a

-closer match was identi_ed (Figure 19b).
+closer match was also identified (Figure 19b).

-This test indicates the robustness of our tool at di_erent parameter settings and
+This test indicates the robustness of our tool with different parameter settings and

-its potential for the proteomic experimental use.
-Our tool can be used also for
+its potential for experimental use in proteomics.
+Our tool can also be used to

-selecting an alternative input pair of interacting amino acids, which then serves as
+select an alternative input pair of interacting amino acids, which then serves as

 the input for the computational tools.
 These amino acids might be selected based on

-the COZOID analysis of the 3NW0 crystal { using the Matrix view or the Exploded
+the COZOID analysis of the 3NW0 crystal { using the Matrix view or Exploded

-view (searching for the most central and the closest amino acids).
+view} when searching for the most central and closest amino acids.

-Altogether, COZOID helped us to quickly select the best docking con_guration
+Altogether, COZOID helped us to quickly select the best docking configuration

 using several visualization approaches.
 First, the Matrix view allowed us to pick